 Reparative Therapy or Conversion Therapy – Position Statement

-As a licensed professional counselor in the State of Arizona I employ best practices and work within all ethical and legal requirements when providing treatment of individuals seeing my therapeutic services.
+As a licensed professional counselor in the State of Arizona, I employ best practices and work within all ethical and legal requirements when providing treatment to individuals seeking my therapeutic services.
 I do not engage in therapy practices that are manipulative, aversive, oppressive, or compulsory in any way.
 I do not coerce or attempt to convince a client to make changes they do not want, or address issues that they do not want to address.
 These principles apply whether the client is an adult or a minor.
-I strictly follow the APA guidelines, specifically to provide “client-directed” counseling services and follow this standard for all clients.
+I follow the APA guidelines to provide “client-directed” counseling services and follow this standard for all clients.

-At the beginning of my career, I was uncertain what to call my approach and at times used the term reparative therapy.
-However, after consulting with various colleagues I realized that my approach has always been attachment-focused therapy.
-Since this realization many years ago, I have been careful to accurately describe my approach to counseling which is not in any way “reparative” or “conversion” or any form of SOCE.
-All of the therapists at Family Strategies Counseling Center (including myself), provide inclusive and non-biased “attachment-focused” counseling for a variety of therapeutic issues.
+At the beginning of my career, I was uncertain what to call my attachment approach and, at times, used the term reparative therapy.
+However, after consulting with various colleagues, I realized this approach has always been attachment-focused therapy.
+Since this realization many years ago, I have been careful to accurately describe my approach to counseling, which is not in any way “reparative” or “conversion” or any form of SOCE.
+All of the therapists at Family Strategies Counseling Center (including myself) provide inclusive and non-biased “attachment-focused” counseling for a variety of therapeutic issues.